Hot Tub Tripping Breaker: Causes and How to Fix It

 My hot tub trips the breaker right when I turn it on. what does that mean?

 Immediate tripping on startup usually indicates the fault is in a component that activates on startup: the pump, control board, or wiring path to those components.
 It may also indicate the GFCI itself has failed.
-Do not continue resetting, immediate trips on reset mean an active fault is present.
+Don’t continue resetting, immediate trips on reset mean an active fault is present.
 Call a licensed electrician.